Justin-Reynolds/odin-landing-page/README.md

 # odin-landing-page
-Landing page project in The Odin Project Foundations curriculum
+This "landing page" project was created while completing The Odin Project's "Foundations" curriculum.